earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-1/intro-knitr-rmd/2016-12-06-Rmd01-why-rmarkdown.md

 We use R Markdown (.rmd) files to document workflows and to share data processing, analysis and visualization code & outputs.

-## RMD is Beneficial to your colleagues
+## RMD is beneficial to your colleagues
 The link between data, code and results make `.rmd` powerful.
 You can share your entire workflow with your colleagues and they can quickly see your process.
 You can also write reports using `.rmd` files which contain code and data